13 Top-Rated Rivers for Trout Fishing in North Carolina

 We are roll-casting into the deep pockets that the Mitchell River is known for and alternating our target of fast and slow currents.
 Marty likes to use a combination of natural and attractor lures on this river, oftentimes on the same line, with enough weight to keep the line in the deeper water.

 "The rig works so well because it gives the trout a choice of two flies, and I believe that even on days when the attractor fly is seldom taken by the fish, it does draw their attention to the natural imitation.
-In more pressured waters, the attractor fly can be a subtler attractor, such as a nymph that has flash added to it or just a large stonefly nymph along with the smaller natural imitation," says Marty.
+In more pressured waters, the attractor fly can be a subtler attractor, such as a nymph that has flash added to it or just a large stonefly nymph along with the smaller natural imitation," said Marty.

 The Mitchell River is designated "Delayed Harvest," so the best times to fish it are March, April, May, October, November, and December when you have the best chances of a good number of trout.
 There are many public access points, and the Mitchell River is the closest public trout stream to Winston-Salem, Greensboro, and Charlotte, so it offers easy accessibility, especially for anglers coming in from out of town.